jedelman8/nxos-ansible/README.md

 n9k1                       : ok=2    changed=0    unreachable=0    failed=0
 ```

-Another option is to dump the data to a file.
+And yet another option is to dump the data to a file.
 In order to do this, we'll first we'll use a small Jinja2 template that make this look a bit prettier.

 We'll store this template in our working directory and call this template neighbors.j2.
 The contents of this file is just a single line.